Choosing Your Hosting Provider

 Let us know if you need any help in choosing your hosting provider.

 UPDATE: As of this moment (December 9, 2017) we are very impressed with SiteGround.
-At no extra charge they include an SSL certificate and CDN (Content Delivery Network) – which is crucial if you have customers scattered across the planet and your website needs to appear fast on all continents.
-There is more information concerning them here.
+At no extra charge, they include an SSL certificate and CDN (Content Delivery Network) – which is crucial if you have customers scattered across the planet and your website needs to appear fast on all continents.
+There is more information concerning them here: PC Magazine article on SIteGround.

-UPDATE: There is a very good article here from March of 2018 comparing various hosting companies.
+UPDATE: There is a very good article here from March of 2018 comparing various hosting companies: Choosing the best hosting option.
 Be certain to read the comments from people who are actually using these companies to learn from their experience.